Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 20. Daffodils (Narcissus pseudonarcissus)

 How many new homeowners have moved into a house, ignored the yard while settling in, and been treated to a host of golden daffodils come spring?
 These cheerful heralds of warmer weather keep coming back even if neglected.
 Deer- and rodent-resistant, bulb plants like daffodils just need occasional watering during the growing season and can safely be ignored during periods of dormancy.
 Resist the urge to cut back foliage when blooms fade, as this can weaken the bulb.
 Instead, pull or prune leaves at the end of the season after they have turned dried and brown.
-To increase the vibrancy of the flowers, you can treat them seasonally with bone meal, but even if you don’t, these flowers will continue to return each year.
+To increase the vibrancy of the flowers, you can treat them seasonally with bone meal.
+Even if you don’t, these flowers will continue to return each year.

 21. Lily of the Valley (Convallaria majalis)

 Plant one lily of the valley and it will quickly spread via rhizomes to fill in around the base of a shaded tree, sloped yard, or neglected garden bed.
 All it asks in return for its attractive bell-shaped blooms is moist, well-drained soil and some shade.
-These perennials flourish in zones 3 through 7 and make fine companions for other shade-lovers like ferns and hostas.
+These perennials flourish in zones 3 through 7 and make fine companions for other shade lovers like ferns and hostas.
 Keep lily of the valley out of reach of cats and dogs, as all parts of the plant are toxic.

 22. Liriope (Liriope spp.)

 Also known as monkey grass, liriope provides evergreen color, seasonal flower spikes, and fall and winter berries.
-Drought-tolerant, deer-resistant, and practically pest- and disease-free, liriope is about as easy as they come and will spread to crowd out weeds and fill in bare spots with no effort from you.
+Drought-tolerant, deer-resistant, and practically disease- and pest-free, liriope is about as easy as they come and will spread to crowd out weeds and fill in bare spots with no effort from you.
 Just be sure to plant it in an area where you don’t mind it spreading, or be prepared to prune it back.

 23. Bamboo (Bambusa spp.)

-Patch of bamboo (Bambusa spp.) growing closely together
+A patch of tall bamboo (Bambusa spp.)

-Photo: istockphoto.com
+Photo: iStock Photo: istockphoto.com

 Ornamental bamboo can thrive in shaded parts of the yard, like against the house or fence.
 Many varieties of bamboo grow quite tall, making them ideal plants for a living privacy fence.
 While bamboo is easy to care for, it’s important to start with the right variety for your purposes.
-Make sure you pick one that does well in your USDA hardiness zone (some species are cold hardy up to zone 5) and that has a growth habit appropriate for your yard.
+Make sure you pick one that does well in your USDA hardiness zone (some species are cold-hardy up to zone 5) and that has a growth habit appropriate for your yard.
 Be aware that some varieties of bamboo are invasive and should be grown in containers to prevent them from spreading where you don’t want them.

 24. Mint (Mentha spp.)

-Mint (Mentha spp.) bush
+Green Mint (Mentha spp.) leaves on single plant.

 Nothing endures like mint, even when you’d like to banish it from the backyard.
 This culinary herb, which is hardy in zones 3 through 8, can come back from almost anything, including an accidental shot of herbicide.
 If you aren’t planning on turning your yard into a mint farm, you may want to grow it in a container.
 If you do, however, know that any plant grown in a container will need more frequent watering than one planted directly in the ground.